Counting in Nume

 The Nume, or Tarasag, language is a Southern Oceanic language of the Malayo-Polynesian language family.
 Spoken in the north-east of the island Gaua, within the Banks islands in Vanuatu, it counts about 900 speakers.

-Due to lack of data, this program can only count accurately up to 999 in Nume.
+Due to lack of data, we can only count accurately up to 999 in Nume.
 Please contact me if you can help me counting up from that limit.